rikhuijzer/ata/README.md

 Ask the Terminal Anything (ATA): OpenAI GPT in the terminal.

-At the time of writing, you can use `text-davinci-003`, which is similar to ChatGPT.
+At the time of writing, you can use `text-davinci-003`, which is similar to ChatGPT and gives less verbose answers.

 [![asciicast](https://asciinema.org/a/557270.svg)](https://asciinema.org/a/557270)